 Getting the Right Equipment

-Buying all the right equipment for breeding Betta is just as important as finding the right pair.
+Buying all the right breeding equipment is just as important as finding the right pair.

 Bettas only breed in a very specific type of environment and must be kept in separate tanks when not actively breeding.

 Spawn Tank Essentials